AdvancedMultiPhysics/TPL-builder/README.md

     KOKKOS_CXX_STD -- specify what C++ standard to use (11, 14,17) etc
 CABANA:
     CABANA_VERSION - Specify Cabana version
+UMPIRE
+    UMPIRE_USE_CUDA - Bool to enable CUDA
+    UMPIRE_USE_OPENMP - Bool to enable OpenMP
 RAJA
+    RAJA_USE_CUDA - Bool to enable CUDA
+    RAJA_USE_OPENMP - Bool to enable OpenMP
     RAJA_CUDA_ARCH_FLAGS - Specify CUDA architecture to use (sm_70, sm_80) etc
 TRILINOS:
     TRILINOS_PACKAGES - List of packages to add (will default to Trilinos_ENABLE_ALL if not specified)